cybdarren/HalloweenFate/README.md

 # Halloween Fate of Man
 <img src="./images/IMG_4310.jpg" alt="Statue" width="280"/>

-A simple processing application for a statue.
+A simple Processing application for a statue.
 The idea is that a RPi 3B+ is inside a wooden box along with a pico projector.
 When a body passes nearby a PIR sensor is triggered.
-This causes the processing sketch to turn a servo attached to the box lid which opens it.
+This causes the Processing sketch to turn a servo attached to the box lid which opens it.
 At the same time a creaking audio track is played.

 The box is 'held' by a hollow stone spook.
 The inside of the head/cowl is actually a projection